casasglobal-org/casas-gis/README_usage_GRASS_GIS8.md

 **1. Integrated Column Display**

-- The Perl script `printCols.pl` is integrated directly into the GRASS GIS script.
-- Column information is displayed in the standard output of the GRASS GUI or terminal.
+Note: the Perl script `printCols.pl` is integrated directly into the GRASS GIS script.
+It prints the column information to standard output in the GRASS GUI or terminal.

 **2. Unified GUI for CASAS Scripts**